Sunday August 1st, 2021

-Following guidelines from NYS Parks and the Tompkins County Health Department we will follow these protocols:
+Following guidelines from NYS Parks and the Tompkins County Health Department we will follow these protocols (updated July 1st, 2021):

-- Number of participants and spectators at the park will remain well under the 500 limit.
-We will cap the adult race at 200, and the kids’ race at 50.
-Adults will not be allowed to bring spectators, and each child will only be allowed two grown-ups/supporters.
-Anyone else who wishes to spectate will be strongly encouraged to volunteer.
+- Number of participants and spectators at the park will still remain low.
+We will cap the adult race between 200 and 300 (depending on demand), and the kids’ race at 50.

 - Each participant will have a 6ft x 6ft “square” in transition for their gear.